ucg8j/blog/posts/signal-is-better-than-telegram.md

 ## 5. Signal Protects You By Default 🔒
 All of Signal's messages and content are encrypted by default.
 Not the case for Telegram.

-## 6. Signal's Passes Independently Verified ✅
+## 6. Signal Is Independently Verified ✅
 Telegram does not have a great reputation when it comes to independent audits.
 In contrast, Signal's protocol has been [inspected by industry experts and given the thumbs-up](https://threatpost.com/signal-audit-reveals-protocol-cryptographically-sound/121892/) 👍.

 ## 7. Signal's Growth Is Outpacing The Alternatives 📈